MicrosoftDocs/fabric-docs/docs/data-science/r-library-mgmt.md

 or Notebook.

 ## Manage session scoped R packages
-When doing interactive data analysis or machine learning, you might try newer packages or you might need packages that are currently unavailable on your worksapce.
-Instead of updating the workspace settings , you can use session-scoped packages to add, manage, and update session dependencies.
+When doing interactive data analysis or machine learning, you might try newer packages or you might need packages that are currently unavailable on your workspace.
+Instead of updating the workspace settings, you can use session-scoped packages to add, manage, and update session dependencies.

 - When you install session-scoped libraries, only the current notebook has access to the specified libraries.
 - These libraries won't impact other sessions or jobs using the same Spark pool.
 - These libraries are installed on top of the base runtime and pool level libraries.
-- Notebook libraries will take the highest precedence.
+- Notebook libraries take the highest precedence.
 - Session-scoped R libraries don't persist across sessions.
-These libraries will be installed at the start of each session when the related installation commands are executed.
+These libraries are installed at the start of each session when the related installation commands are executed.
 - Session-scoped R libraries are automatically installed across both the driver and worker nodes.

 [!NOTE]
-- These commands of managing R libraries will be disabled when running pipeline jobs.
-If you want to install a package within a pipeline, you must leverage the library management capabilities at the workspace level.
+- These commands of managing R libraries are disabled when running pipeline jobs.
+If you want to install a package within a pipeline, you must use the library management capabilities at the workspace level.

 ### Install R packages from CRAN
 You can easily install an R library from [CRAN](https://cran.r-project.org/).